$G$-fixed Hilbert schemes on $K3$ surfaces, modular forms, and eta products: Introduction

-\begin{remark} Kac found that the Macdonald identities could be interpreted in terms of the character formula for highest weight representations of Kac-Moody algebras (c.f. \cite[\S~10]{kac1994infinite}).
+\begin{remark} Kac found that the Macdonald identities could be interpreted in terms of the character formula for highest weight representations of Kac-Moody algebras (\emph{cf.} \cite[\S~10]{kac1994infinite}).
 It would be very interesting to find such an interpretation of the new identities in Theorem~\ref{thm: eta product for theta function}. \end{remark}

 The 82 possible collections of ADE root systems $\Delta_{1},\dots ,\Delta_{r}$ associated to $(X,G)$ a $K3$ surface with a symplectic $G$ action, are given in Appendix~\ref{app:tableeta}, Table~\ref{table: list of eta products}.
 We let $k=|G|$, $k_{i}=|G_{i}|$, and